Find Affordable College Courses

 33% Racial-Ethnic Minorities*

 Kennesaw State University comes in at #16 on our list of the most popular colleges offering master's degrees in educational/instructional technology.
 Roughly 41,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,238 per year.
-The educational/instructional technology program at Kennesaw State University awarded 67 master's degrees during the 2020-2021 school year.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
+During the most recent year for which we have data, 67 people received their master's degree in educational/instructional technology from KSU Georgia.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #17